sartography/SpiffyDuck/README.rst

     pip3 install spiffworkflow

-This should get us all of the tools we will need to run the examples - Any of the .py files should be able to be run in the SpiffExample main directory
+This should get us all of the tools we will need to run the examples - Any of the .py files should be able to be run in the SpiffyDuck main directory

 .. code:: bash